 For a long time milk has been often associated with strong bones.
 It’s been depicted as probably the best and most accessible source of calcium and vitamin D, so that’s why children are frequently encouraged and prompted to drink a glass of milk almost every day to be healthy.
-However, today as science has discovered, dairy products may not be so health-improving and harmless, most particularly if they’re consumed in larger amounts.
+However, today as science has discovered that milk products may not be so health-improving and harmless, most particularly if they’re consumed in larger amounts.
 Many people all over the world do tend to drink a lot of milk, even vegetarians, and media still tries to promote it despite that its benefits may very likely be overshadowed by its flaws.

 The concept that excessive dairy consumption may be bad for you isn’t pseudoscience.
-In fact, nowadays, many researchers recommend reduced dairy intake, because according to studies drinking milk is associated with a lot of short-term health problems, as well as long-term problems., let’s talk about them.
+In fact, nowadays many researchers recommend reduced dairy intake, because according to studies drinking milk is associated with a lot of short-term health problems, as well as long-term problems., let’s talk about them.

 1. Dairy is rich in cholesterol